MTCMarkFranco/AccessTeamsReports/README.md

 # AccessTeamsReports

-Call the Reports API from the Office SDK for Teams related usages reports in JSON
+Call the Reports API from the Office SDK for Teams related usages reports

 ## Description

-Call the Reports API from the Office SDK for Teams related usages reports in JSON
+Call the Reports API from the Office SDK for Teams related usages reports and return JSON objects from the CSV that is returned to the Graph Client SDK.
+Strongly typed models are created and serialized back to formatted JSON (for implementers, you can just pass back the POCO instead of the JSON and use accordingly).

 ## Authors